 Lexus says the GS is more futuristic than its predecessor, touting its long hood and set-back cabin.
 Featuring uncluttered sheet metal, the GS 460 has a short rear deck and wide, tapered pillars that flow toward the rear of the car.

 - 18-inch wheels

 - Optional rear spoiler

-Up to five people can fit in the GS 460's leather-lined cabin.
-Perforated leather comes in a choice of three colors, one of which — Parchment — is new for 2010.
+Up to five people can fit in the GS 460's leather-lined cabin, though the rear seat is tight.
+Perforated leather comes in a choice of three colors

 - 10-way power front seats with heated and ventilated upholstery